 Dragon Age: Origins has a level cap of 25, which is impossible to reach without the Elfroot grind or Ostagar exploit.
 Getting to level 20 gains you a class-specific achievement, while new characters in the Awakening expansion start at level 18.
 Awakening itself is an aversion, however; if you import a level 25 character, it gives you just enough content to go up to the increased cap of 35 before the Final Boss.

 Dragon Age II plays it utterly straight again.
-The level cap is 50, which is currently reachable only through a (now fixed) bug exploit; in a single playthrough, you can go up to level 25, tops, which is about one fourth of the XP needed to reach the cap.
-The likely explanation is that the cap was set with future DLC campaigns in mind, but most planned DLC levels after Mark of the Assassin (including an Expansion Pack) were Cut Short.
+The level cap is 50, which has only ever been reachable through a since fixed bug exploit; in a single playthrough, you can go up to level 25, tops, which is about one fourth of the XP needed to reach the cap.
+The likely explanation is that the cap was set with future DLC campaigns in mind, but all planned DLC levels after Mark of the Assassin (including an Expansion Pack) were Cut Short.

 Hyperdimension Neptunia gives you the option of this.
 The default level cap is 99 and you'll have opened up every purchasable item and be strong enough to pound all the foes if you hit it.
 DLC gives you the option of bumping it up to 999, so you can max out every stat for every character and improve your odds at the DLC dungeons.

 In the Pokémon games, you're likely to beat the EliteFour with Pokémon around level 50 or so.
 Later generations have added endgame content that will probably bring your Pokémon up to level 60-70, even though the level cap is 100.
 Of course, Red and Barry have teams in the 80s.